Categories

 The Ultimate Beneficial Owner (UBO) is someone who owns or controls a business or owns a legal entity.
 Financial institutions are legally obligated to gather information on UBOs and the amount of risk that is associated with them.
 Financial businesses need to achieve regulatory compliance and enhance business security to handle risks that come along with UBOs.

 Every jurisdiction is allowed to make up its own rules and regulations regarding UBO verification.
-Before onboarding a business, financial institutions need to verify company details, understand corporate structures, and verify UBO information.
+Before onboarding a business, financial institutions need to verify business details, understand corporate structures, and verify UBO information.

 Financial institutions need to verify UBO information to comply with Know Your Customer and Anti-Money Laundering Laws.